mdunisch/lololodash/exercises/3_in_every_case/problem.md

   Dublin: { population: 0.528 } }
 ````

-We want a new "size"-attribute on every town depents on the population of each town like this:
+We want a new "size"-attribute on every town depends on the population of each town like this:
 ````javascript
 { City1: {population: 1.58, size: 'big'},
   City2: {population: 0.58, size: 'mid'},